-During writing assessments, the test administrator follows a standardized procedure in which the student selects and writes about a topic which serves as the engagement activity.
+During writing assessments, the test administrator follows a standardized procedure.
+The student selects and writes about a topic, which serves as the engagement activity.
 The test administrator observes the student's writing and then responds to items about their observations.
-Thorough information about the writing assessment is in the Test Administration Manual for each state.
+Thorough information about the writing assessment is in the TEST ADMINISTRATION MANUAL for each state.